aws/s2n-tls/docs/usage-guide/topics/ch15-post-quantum.md

 s2n-tls supports post-quantum key exchange for TLS1.3.
 Currently, only [Kyber](https://pq-crystals.org/kyber/) is supported.

-Specifically, s2n-tls supports hybrid key exchange. s2n-tls uses both classic and post-quantum key exchange algorithms at the same time, combining the two secrets.
-If one of the algorithms is compromised, either because advances in quantum computing make the classic algorithm insecure or because cryptographers find a flaw in the relatively new post-quantum algorithm, the secret is still secure.
-Hybrid post-quantum key exchange is more secure than standard key exchange, but slower and more expensive.
+Specifically, s2n-tls supports hybrid key exchange.
+PQ hybrid key exchange involves performing both classic ECDH key exchange and post-quantum Kyber key exchange, then combining the two resultant secrets.
+This strategy combines the high assurance of the classical key exchange algorithms with the quantum-resistance of the new post-quantum key exchange algorithms.
+If one of the two algorithms is compromised, either because advances in quantum computing make the classic algorithms insecure or because cryptographers find a flaw in the relatively new post-quantum algorithms, the secret is still secure.
+Hybrid post-quantum key exchange is more secure than standard key exchange, but is slower and requires more processing and more network bandwidth.

 Careful: if an s2n-tls server is configured to support post-quantum key exchange, the server will require that any client that advertises support ultimately uses post-quantum key exchange.
 That will result in a retry and an extra round trip if the client does not intially provide a post-quantum key share.